ADD-ONS / MEDICATION / ANTICOAGULANT THERAPY

 - AT III is an α2-globulin synthesized in the liver

-- heparin further:
+- heparin additionally:

 - has a mild antihistamine effect